icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 See also:

+- [Cloud Init file for SBCL](https://git.sr.ht/%7Emarcuskammer/cloudinit/tree/main/item/sbcl-nginx.yml) - an init file for providers supporting the cloudinit format (DigitalOcean etc).

+### Hosting platforms

+We can host Common Lisp services on any server.
+These services offer out of the box availability for CL:

+- [Heliohost](https://www.heliohost.org/) for a free hosting solution.
+- [Nearly Free Speech](https://www.nearlyfreespeech.net/) - 25+ programming languages, pay for what you use.
+  - SBCL and GNU CLISP
 - [Platform.sh](https://platform.sh/blog/2019/lisp/) has Common Lisp support, so has [OVH](https://docs.ovh.com/ie/en/web-paas/languages-lisp/) through their Web PaaS partnership.
-- [Heliohost](https://www.heliohost.org/) for a free hosting solution.
-- [Cloud Init file for SBCL](https://git.sr.ht/%7Emarcuskammer/cloudinit/tree/main/item/sbcl-nginx.yml) - an init file for providers supporting the cloudinit format (DigitalOcean etc).

 Monitoring
 ----------